zaiisao/Documentation/en/Agora Platform/aa_call_search.md

 ### Channel

-Every call or live broadcast must occur in a channel.
+Every call or interactive streaming must occur in a channel.
 If we imagine an app being a building, a channel will be a room in the building.

 ### Call